dev-sureshbhatt/hexleap-frontend-assignment/README.md

 #### Card Component

 The Card component is designed to be highly reusable and modular.
 It accepts props for variant (event, collection, advertisement) and data to render different types of cards.
+You can view the usage of Card component in src/app/page.tsx file

 ##### Card Component Variants